 Influences from all over the globe can be seen across Canada.
 The country’s British and French origins feature in the European architecture; the American cultural influences through fanatic sports leagues and entertainment; Inuit traditions are realised through their contribution to the country’s rich ancient history; and, more recently, Asian immigrants have made their mark on vibrant neighbourhoods throughout the country.

-Canada is simply huge in scope.
-It is the second largest country in the world, occupying a vast northern corner of the earth, and is an enormous expat destination that attracts immigrants from every part of the globe.
-The country was built by foreigners and is a place that hasn’t turned its back on those from abroad.
-In fact, it claims one of the highest per capita immigration rates in the world.
+This progressive, diverse and well-developed country is, unsurprisingly, a highly sought-after expat destination that attracts immigrants from every part of the globe.
+Canada was built by foreigners and is a place that hasn’t turned its back on those from abroad.
+In fact, it claims one of the highest per-capita immigration rates in the world.

 Canada has an abundance of natural resources, including off-shore natural gas reserves and on-shore oil sands, and many positions are available in its energy sector as well as in its major cities where financial services, real estate and the communications industries are thriving.

 Expats should pay careful attention when they negotiate their salaries.
 While the cost of living in Canada is certainly reasonable when compared to the likes of many of the Asian superpowers and European metropolises, tax rates are high, so a lucrative salary can be reduced significantly.
 Yet such deductions also give expats access to some of the country's fantastic infrastructural assets, namely universal health insurance that grants near-comprehensive coverage, a high-standard healthcare system, and free education at public schools, many of which are well reputed.